ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/ROKS on VPC Multi-Zone Resiliency-Pattern-final.md

 This pattern uses a multi-zone workload cluster configured with Portworx-Store to provide persistent storage for databases and other stateful application components and a Portworx-Backup cluster for application data backup and recovery.

-Deploying ROKS cluster across three availability zones is the recommended option for a highly available cluster to be used for highly available stateful applications.
-IBM Cloud-managed control plane nodes are automatically distributed across availability zones on IBM Cloud.
-The network communication across IBM Cloud availability zones has low enough latency to satisfy ROKS etcd and Portworx requirements.
+Deploying ROKS cluster across three availability zones is the recommended option for a highly available cluster to be used for highly available stateful applications. {{site.data.keyword.Bluemix_notm}}-managed control plane nodes are automatically distributed across availability zones on {{site.data.keyword.Bluemix_notm}}.
+The network communication across {{site.data.keyword.Bluemix_notm}} availability zones has low enough latency to satisfy ROKS etcd and Portworx requirements.
 Portworx provides a robust data service platform for persistent storage with replication and high availability features across multiple availability zones to run stateful containerized applications.
-This pattern is not to be used across IBM Cloud regions, which have much higher latency for region-to-region network communication.
+This pattern is not to be used across {{site.data.keyword.Bluemix_notm}} regions, which have much higher latency for region-to-region network communication.

 The Multi-Zone Resiliency Pattern for ROKS can be used to support business continuity policies or regulatory requirements with country boundaries or geo data residence constraints.
 It does not support out-of-region disaster recovery.
 [See the **Cross-Region Resiliency Pattern** to address disaster recovery policies or business continuity policies with geo or distance compliance requirements.]